KKodiac/Covid19_Stats/Covid-19/README.md

 python3 main.py
 ```Look for results in /Data/ folder```
 ```
-* This searches for Values with more than 0 Confirmed cases and returns all `Field` values with it.

 * Returns in JSON format in order from least to most Confirmed cases.

 Documents about ArcGIS FeatureService Rest API can be found here:<br />